Last updated on January 14th, 2025

 Weekend in Austin Itinerary

-While this Austin itinerary is for a weekend in Austin, you could use this itinerary for whichever days of the week you’d like!
+Austin is one of the It’s truly one of the best weekend getaways in the US.
+So this Austin itinerary is focused on a weekend in Austin, but you could use this itinerary for whichever days of the week you’d like!
 So whether you want to explore on a Monday and Tuesday or a Saturday and Sunday, we’ve gotcha covered!

 Looking for more ideas of things to do in Austin?
 Check out our “if you have extra time” section at the end of this guide!